KOLN

 KOLN (channel 10) in Lincoln, Nebraska, and KGIN (channel 11) in Grand Island, Nebraska, together known as 10/11, are television stations serving as the CBS affiliates for southeastern and central Nebraska.
 Owned by Gray Media, 10/11 maintains studios on North 40th Street in Lincoln and a news bureau and sales office on West State Street in Grand Island; KOLN's transmitter is located near Beaver Crossing, while KGIN's is near Heartwell.
 The stations serve southern and central Nebraska as well as portions of far northern Kansas.

 KOLN began broadcasting on channel 12 in 1953 and was originally a sole affiliate of the DuMont Television Network.
 It was bought by John Fetzer soon after its debut.
 Fetzer bought KFOR-TV, the original channel 10, in 1954.
 This led to an effective merger of the two stations, with KOLN as the survivor.
 KOLN moved to channel 10 from a new, higher-coverage transmitter site later that year and joined CBS; the channel 12 facility was transferred to the University of Nebraska and became KUON-TV.
 This left KOLN without competition based in Lincoln for more than 40 years.

 To further increase its reach, Fetzer built KGIN-TV at Grand Island in 1961.
 10/11, as the combination became known, dominated the ratings in its enlarged market.
 Despite a news presentation that remained stubbornly traditional and even stodgy into the 1980s, the station built up a loyal news audience, particularly in rural areas, competing against stations from Omaha in the Lincoln area and two network affiliates in the Tri-Cities portion.
 The purchases of KOLN and KGIN-TV by Gillett Communications in 1985 and Busse Broadcasting in 1987 heralded a shift toward a more modern style of newscasting.

 Gray acquired KOLN/KGIN in 1998.
-In the 2010s, the company's Nebraska operations grew with the 2013 purchase of KSNB-TV (channel 4), which became the market's NBC affiliate the next year when it acquired the non-license assets of KHAS-TV in Hastings.
+In the 2010s, the company's Nebraska operations grew with the 2013 purchase of KSNB-TV (channel 4), which became the market's NBC affiliate the next year when it acquired the non-license assets of KHAS-TV (channel 5) in Hastings (now sister station and MeTV affiliate KNHL).
 A semi-satellite of KOLN/KGIN-TV, KNPL-LD "10/11 North Platte", is the CBS affiliate for North Platte.